60 built-in functions, all first-class values: pass as arguments, store in containers, alias.

 repr

-The “developer-readable” form.
-Quotes strings; renders containers with their elements as repr.
+Developer-readable form.
+Quotes strings; renders containers with element reprs.

 'hello'